angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 ![Emidln has given up on Spoils](/media/pictures/2023.spoils.emidln.png)

-It's important to recognize that the power level and flexibility provided by a 1-mana, instant speed tutor will, over a sufficiently large sample size, increase your winrate by more than the Sudden Instant Death by Spoils will decrease it.
+It's important to recognize that the power level and flexibility provided by a 1-mana, instant-speed tutor will, over a sufficiently large sample size, increases your winrate by more than the Sudden Instant Death by Spoils will decrease it.

 ![Wonderpreaux, regarding Spoils of the